SathyashreeV/Lane_Tracking/README.md

 # Algorithms

-From a very high level perspective, the computer vision algorithms used were gray scaling Sobel edge detection, and line Hough transformations.
+From a very high level perspective, the computer vision algorithms used were gray scale decomposition, Sobel edge detection, and line Hough transformations.
 A Kalman filter was also used to smooth out and help follow along a road path for a given time.

 ### Kalman Filtering